Eric Wellwood: Coaching career

 While rehabbing from his April 2013 injury, he served as a volunteer coach with the Windsor Spitfires of the Ontario Hockey League (OHL) during the 2013–14 season.
 After retiring from playing, he was hired as an assistant coaching position with the OHL's Oshawa Generals from 2014 to 2016.
 On May 20, 2016, Wellwood was named assistant coach for the OHL's Flint Firebirds and was promoted to head coach on October 18, 2018, after the Firebirds had opened the season 0–9.
 In the COVID-19 pandemic-shortened 2019–20 season, he led the Firebirds to their best record before the pandemic curtailed the season.
 The 2020–21 season was then cancelled and Wellwood chose to not renew his contract with the Firebirds in May 2021.

 In August 2021, he was hired as the head coach of the Newfoundland Growlers in the ECHL.

+In July 2023, Eric was hired as Assistant Coach of the AHL's Toronto Marlies.